 - a.
-Turn OFF the equipment that brings potatoes to the Conveyor. - b.
-Wait until the potatoes have moved off the end of the conveyor or lower conveyor. - c.
-Turn the conveyor or upper conveyor OFF. - d.
-Turn the lower conveyor OFF.
+Turn OFF the equipment that brings potatoes to the Collecting Conveyor. - b.
+Wait until the potatoes have moved off the end of the conveyor. - c.
+Turn the conveyor OFF. - d.
+Turn OFF the machine that moves potatoes away from the conveyor.

-If the machine is wired up as part of a conveying system, wait until all the potoatoes have moved through the system.
+If the machine is wired up as part of a conveying system, wait until all the potatoes have moved through the system.
 Then turn the system OFF.